Fine-Tuning Masked Diffusion for Provable Self-Correction: Preliminaries

-\subsection{Self-correction for MDM via per-token quality}
+\subsection{Self-correction for MDM via Per-token Quality}

 An ideal generative model would detect low-quality tokens at inference time and correct them when appropriate.
 Prior work has explored self-correction in LLMs, including \cite{kumar2024training,gou2023critic}, and, recently, in MDMs.
-Despite varying instantiations, these methods for MDM can be organized into a common two-step procedure.
-At each inference step, given $\rvx_{t_\ell}$: \begin{itemize}[leftmargin=17pt, noitemsep, parsep=3pt, topsep=0pt] \item[(a)] Compute a per-token ``quality score'' for each $\rvx_{t_\ell}^i\ne \mask$ and, according to it, select a subset of clean tokens $\mathcal{T}$ to \coloredhl{xxgreen}{remask}. \item[(b)] For each $i\in\mathcal{T}$, \coloredhl{xxgreen}{remask} $\rvx_{t_\ell}^i$ and either replace it with a new clean or leave it masked. \end{itemize} At step (a), the set $\mathcal{T}$ is typically chosen with the lowest per-token quality, optionally with stochasticity.
+Despite varying instantiations, these methods for MDM can be organized into a two-step recipe.
+At each inference step, given $\rvx_{t_\ell}$: \begin{itemize}[leftmargin=1.4em,itemsep=0.2pt] \item[(a)] Compute a per-token ``quality score'' for each $\rvx_{t_\ell}^i\ne \mask$ and, according to it, select a subset of clean tokens $\mathcal{T}$ to \coloredhl{xxgreen}{remask}. \item[(b)] For each $i\in\mathcal{T}$, \coloredhl{xxgreen}{remask} $\rvx_{t_\ell}^i$ and either replace it with a new clean or leave it masked. \end{itemize} At step (a), the set $\mathcal{T}$ is typically chosen with the lowest per-token quality, optionally with stochasticity.
 At step (b), the remasked $\rvx_{t_\ell}^i$ can be immediately resampled (using the pretrained model or an auxiliary module) or kept to engage further for future unmasking/remasking steps.
 Combined with the standard MDM unmasking step (Section~\ref{sec:prelim_mdm}), inference alternates between unmasking and (re)masking; these may be interleaved or staged, depending on the method.

 \textbf{Challenge.} The key challenges are twofold: formulating a \coloredhl{xxgreen}{\textbf{principled definition of per-token quality}} and \coloredhl{xxgreen}{\textbf{constructing a model}} that estimates it.
-These can be formalized as follows: A per-token quality is a function $g_\star$ that takes any partially masked sequence $\rvy$ and returns position-wise scalars for non-masked positions $\rvy^i\ne\mask$:
+These can be formalized as follows: A per-token quality is a function $g_\star$ that takes any partially masked sequence $\rvy$ and returns position-wise scalars for non-masked positions $\rvy^i\ne\mask$: $g_\star\colon (\mathcal{V}\cup\{\mask\})^L \to [0,1]^L$,

 The phrase ``how likely'' is a modeling choice; whatever the choice, it should align with the intended notion of per-token quality (our \PRISM instantiation is given in Section~\ref{sec:prism}).
 The goal is a computationally efficient algorithm for modeling $g_\star$ that, in the limit, provably learns the chosen definition of per-token quality.
 As we argue next, prior work typically lacks either a precise, testable target of per-token quality or entirely changes the MDM design itself, limiting its applicability.
 We therefore organize the prior work along whether it specifies a precise target for per-token quality on the state during inference $\rvx_{t_j}$ and how disruptive it is to the MDM design.